reactive-python/reactpy/docs/source/javascript-components.rst

 `Jupyter Notebooks <https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Basics.html>`__
 or in
 `webpages <https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93?gi=54b835a2fcce>`__.
-The real power of IDOM comes from its ability to seemlessly leverage the existing ecosystem of
+The real power of IDOM comes from its ability to seamlessly leverage the existing ecosystem of
 `React components <https://reactjs.org/docs/components-and-props.html>`__.
 This can be accomplished in different ways for different reasons: